-The Ethernet Routing Switch 3500 Series allows ports to exist in multiple VLANs for shared resources, such as servers, printers, and switch-to-switch connections.
+The switch allows ports to exist in multiple VLANs for shared resources, such as servers, printers, and switch-to-switch connections.
 Resources can also exist in multiple VLANs on one switch, as shown in the figure below.

 In this example, clients on different broadcast domains share resources.
 The broadcasts from ports configured in VLAN 3 can be seen by all VLAN port members of VLAN 3.